symonk/pytest-playwright-enhanced/README.md

  * Custom `hooks` to allow you to plugin and modify behaviour at runtime.
  * Much More...

+ `pytest-playwright-enhanced` is currently implementing core plugin functionality, the main enhancements will follow shortly.

 -----

 ## Quick Start